kkernick/sb/docs/USAGE.md

 ```

 If a profile does not explicitly provide a value for one of these keys (If a profile specifies `--sof` it will override), the configuration value will be used instead of the default.

+## SECCOMP

+`sb` supports dynamic creation of BPF SECCOMP filters, which are then passed to the sandbox and enforce a subset of syscalls, reducing attack surface.

+You can provide such syscalls either using the `--syscalls` switch or, and the preferred option, is to create a `syscalls.txt` file in the `$XDG_DATA_HOME/sb/$APP` folder.
+The format of the latter is space-delimited.
+For both, you can either provide the syscall name directly (IE `write`), or the numerical value (IE $0$).

+SECCOMP Filters within `sb` subscribes to a Whitelisting approach, where only the specified syscalls are permitted within the sandbox; the exception to this is that if no `--syscalls` switch is provided, or the file does not exist, then no filtering will be done.

+To ease the creation of these filters, you can use the `sb-seccomp` utility, so long as your system has the audit framework working.
+Pass it the `sb` script to run (It'll tack on `--seccomp-log` to the execution), and the name of the program (So it can dynamically update a `syscalls.txt` if it exists), and the program will spit out the syscalls that the program used.
+You may need to run it multiple times to capture all syscalls.

+Once a list has been generated, you need not do anything to active the filter, so long as the `--seccomp-log` isn't activated.
+If you use `--verbose`, `sb` will inform you of the total permitted syscalls.